 “Right this way, Mr. Grimmer,” he said in a deep baritone.
 He had just the hint of an accent, Haitian if Jonathan guessed right.

-Following him inside, Jonathan noticed that while the man was physically fearsome, he was impeccably dressed, in a perfectly tailored suit and a well-tied cravat.
+Following him inside, Jonathan noticed that in addition to being physically fearsome, the man was impeccably dressed, in a perfectly tailored suit and a well-tied cravat.
 For a moment, Jonathan wondered if this man was Mr. Sinews.
 After all, Jonathan considered his own family; while they had no titles, the Grimmer family had earned a begrudging amount of respect from at least some members of the aristocracy due to their wealth and business status.
-Even so, the man who stood before him was dressed better than even Jonathan.
-But somehow, Jonathan was beginning to think that this was Sinews’ servant, and Mr. Sinews’ wealth eclipsed even the Grimmer family’s fortune.
+Even so, the man who stood before him was far better dressed than he was.
+But somehow, It occurred to Jonathan that this was Sinews’ servant, and perhaps Mr. Sinews’ wealth eclipsed the Grimmer family’s fortune.

 Once Jonathan was inside, a quick glance around the foyer was enough to confirm this.
 While the house was in a gothic style, it was clearly a reproduction; the gothic manor was brand new.
 It was polished, clean, and expensively decorated with foreign imports.
 Egyptian statues, Persian carpets, and so on.
 Mr. Sinews’ tastes were both exotic and bold.